-Form 07-6102 (Rev 01/2013)
+Form 07-6102 (Rev 01/2013) Page 1 of 2

-TRUCTIONS TO PHYSICIANS: 1.
+INS TRUCTIONS TO PHYSICIANS ; 1. .
 Clearly mark on reverse whether you are making an Initial, Treatment Plan, or Progress Report.
 2. When making an Initial Report or Treatment Plan Report, ask employee to complete Sections 1 and 2.
-You should complete Sections 3 and 4. lete Sections 3 and 4.
+You should complete Sections 3 and 4.
 3. When making a Progress Report, complete Items 1, 3, 6, 7, 8 and 9 of Section 1 (you may complete additional items for your own convenience) and Section 4.
 4. A Treatment Plan IS REQUIRED ONLY if you treat the injured worker MORE OFTEN than provided in the following chart: 1st MONTH 3 treatments per week 2nd & 3rd MONTHS 2 treatments per week 4th & 5th MONTHS 1 treatment per week 6th THRU 12th MONTH 1 treatment per month 5.
-Within 14 days after each treatment, send the ORIGINAL report to the Employer.
-If you treat the employee more frequently than once every 14 days, you may report all treatments during a 14-day period on one form.
-6. .
-Send your billing only to the employer/insurer; the Board does not pay medical expenses.
-7. If you need more space than the at provided on the front of th e form, use the space below.
-8. You may make copies of this fo rm.
-9. Late or incomplete reporting may delay the employee's compensation payments.
-The employer/insurer may not be required to pay your treatment if reports are not submitted timely.
-INS INSTRUCTIONS TO EMPLOYEE: 1.
-Complete Sections 1 and 2 of the ne Initial Report.
-2. The report is NOT a substitute for your written notice of injury to your employer and the Alaska Workers' Compensation Board.
-If you have not already done so, immediately contact your employer and complete Items 1 through 17 of the Report of Occupational Injury or Illness (Form 07- 6101).
-42. E mployee's Name (Last, First, Middle Initi al) 43.
+Within 14 days after each treat days, you may report all treatn reat the employee more frequen tly than once every 14 6.
+Send your billing only to the er mployer/insurer; the Board doe es not pay medical expenses 3 .
+7. If you need more space than the hat provided on the front of the e form, use the space below.
+8. You may make copies of this f orm.
+9. Late or incomplete reporting m treatment if reports are not sub pensation payments.
+The em nployer/insurer may not be requi red to pay your INS TRUCTIONS TO EMPLOYEE: 1.
+Complete Sections 1 and 2 of the Initial Report.
+2. Naska Workers' Compensation E f the Report of Occupational Inju 42.
+E imployee's Name (Last, First, Middle Ini tial) 43.
 Report Date 44.
-REMARKS (or Treatment Plan continua ition)
+REMARKS (or Treatment Plan continu uation)